astral-sh/docs/site/uv/concepts/resolution/index.md

 ```

 Now, running `uv lock` will succeed.
-Note though, that now you cannot install both `extra1` and `extra2` at the same time:
+However, now you cannot install both `extra1` and `extra2` at the same time:

 ```
 $ uv sync --extra extra1 --extra extra2